oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

 ### Create a Compartment

-Create a compartment for the resources that you create in this tutorial.
+Create a compartment for the resources that you'll create in this tutorial.

   1. Log in to the Oracle Cloud Infrastructure **Console**.
   2. Open the navigation menu and click **Identity & Security**.
 Under **Identity**, click **Compartments**.
-  3. Click Create Compartment.
+  3. Click **Create Compartment**.
   4. Fill in the following information:
      * **Name:** `<your-compartment-name>`
      * **Description:** `Compartment for <your-description>.`
      * **Parent Compartment:** `<your-tenancy>(root)`
-  5. Click Create Compartment.
+  5. Click **Create Compartment**.

 **Reference:** [Create a compartment](https://docs.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#To)